onedebos/mentaLY-rails-API/README.md

-# Project Name
+# MentaLLy

-> This is the API that serves a tablet(intended to be viewed on tablets) web app that > allows people schedule
+> This is the API that serves a tablet(intended to be viewed on tablets) web app that allows people schedule
 > appointments with mental health service providers in Nigeria.

 ![screenshot](./app_screenshot.png)